trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-Each input MUST have a corresponding data entity, which SHOULD have a _exampleOfWork _to a corresponding FormalParameter:
+Each input MUST have a corresponding data entity, which SHOULD have a `exampleOfWork` reference to a corresponding `FormalParameter`:

 ```json
 {